AdelKS/LinuxGamingGuide/README.md

 OBS_USE_EGL=1 com.obsproject.Studio
 ```
 where `com.obsproject.Studio` is the name of the `obs-studio` executable, installed through flatpak, it may have another name in your specific distro.

-**Some open Issues I have been having**
-- __Network Error on Twitch:__ Switching between virtual desktops on X11 causes my twitch streams to crash.
-So do not use them and play your games in windowed fullscreen (it does not make any difference on Linux, Fullscreen vs Windowed Fullscreen).
-If you have any ideas please reach out!

 #### obs-vkcapture